kolitoo/kolitoo/README.md

 <br>

+- I am from Paris.
-- Studying Development at 42 School Paris.
+- I'm Studying Development at 42 School Paris.
 - I’m currently open for an Internship.

 <br><br>